 "With prices coming down there is more hesitation among

 The most-traded rebar on the Shanghai Futures Exchange

 since July 25.
-The construction steel product was down 0.5
+The construction steel product closed down 1

 There was limited physical trading in China ahead of public

 Investor sentiment has been dragged down by the

 "deterioration in the futures market and people are quite

 bearish," said Bai.

 Rebar futures have fallen around 7 percent so far in